Kendal: Transport

 Early travellers to Kendal complained of eight miles of "nothing but a confused mixture of Rockes and Boggs."
-Riding horseback was the fastest form of travel, as the road was "no better than the roughest fell tracks on high ground and spongy, miry tracks in the vallies."
+Riding horseback was the fastest form of travel, as the road was "no better than the roughest fell tracks on high ground and spongy, miry tracks in the vales."

 It became clear it was unjust and beyond the power of a thinly scattered rural population to maintain a road used for through traffic.
 "Whereas the road is very ruinous, and some parts thereof almost impassable and could not, by the ordinary course appointed by the Laws then in being for repairing the highways, be amended and kept in good repair, unless some further provision was made."
 In 1703, by Order of the Quarter Sessions of the Barony of Kendall, the surveyors of highways were to make the roads good and sufficient for the passage of coaches, carts and carriages.
 In 1753 the Keighley and Kendal Turnpike brought a stage coach service from Yorkshire as far as Kendal.